MichaelMure/go-term-text/Readme.md

 `go-term-text` is a go package implementing a collection of algorithms to help format and manipulate text for the terminal.

 In particular, `go-term-text`:
-- support wide characters (chinese, japanese ...)
+- support wide characters (chinese, japanese ...) and emoji
 - handle properly ANSI escape sequences

+Included algorithms cover:
+- wrapping with padding and indentation
+- padding
+- text length
+- trimming
+- alignment
+- escape sequence extraction and reapplication

 ## Example